 4. In very, very rare circumstances we may manually unsubscribe and ban someone who is abusing the system.
 For instance, we have banned a couple of users for stealing our copyrighted work from the newsletter and republishing it under their own names.
 This is a very uncommon thing and we frankly doubt the people in question are wondering why they were unsubscribed.

 Sorry to see you go, but you can unsubscribe very easily!

-The fastest way is to go to the bottom of the most recent newsletter (or any newsletter sent recently) and click on “unsubscribe/change profile” – you can unsubscribe instantly.
+The fastest way is to go to the bottom of the most recent newsletter (or any newsletter sent recently) and select “unsubscribe/change profile” – you can unsubscribe instantly.

-If you don’t have a saved back issue of the newsletter, just wait for the next issue to come, and click the unsubscribe button in that mailing.
+If you don’t have a saved back issue of the newsletter, just wait for the next issue to come, and select the unsubscribe button in that mailing.